WeIgniteTech/witp2019-We-Ignite-Tech-candidates/README.md

 ### `node src/server/server.js`

 This will run your application as it should run on the server.
-You need to rund the build before that (`npm run-script build`)
-The static part of the serve will serve files located into the `build` folder.
+You need to run the build before that (`npm run-script build`) The static part of the serve will serve files located into the `build` folder.

 ## Local testing